Batlez/Batlez-Tweaks/README.md

 ## 📖 License

-It is distributed under the Unlicense license.
+It is distributed under the MIT license.
 See `LICENSE` for more information.

 [product-screenshot]: https://raw.githubusercontent.com/Batlez/Batlez/main/images/BatlezTweaks.PNG